Tuesday, 7th September 2010

 Clarity is a web site that fosters the use of good, clear language by the legal profession.
 They have articles that include some practical examples of plain language drafting.

-Plain English Lexicon is a free download (I could only get the download to work in Internet Explorer).
+Plain English Lexicon (link is in the last line) is a free download (I could only get the download to work in Internet Explorer).
 It is a guide as to whether or not your words will be understood and suggests alternative plain english words.